 McBride is active in numerous cultural and historical non-profit organizations including the Board of the White House Historical Association, where she Chairs the Education Committee.
 She also serves on the Government Relations committee of the United States Semiquincentennial Commission (America250) and served more than a decade on the J. William Fulbright Foreign Scholarship Board including as Vice Chair and Chair.
 She was a consultant to HBO’s Emmy-award winning series, Veep; and has contributed to numerous documentaries and special series on Presidents and First Ladies including for the Smithsonian Institution, the National Portrait Gallery, C-SPAN, National Geographic and The History Channel.
 She is also a frequent speaker, panelist, moderator, print source contributor and news commentator on first ladies and the operations and history of the White House and its occupants.

-She is currently working on the first college textbook on First Ladies for Cognella Press with fellow FLARE founders Diana Carlin and Nancy Smith.
+She is the co-author with Diana Carlin and Nancy Kegan Smith of two books: U.S. First Ladies: Making History and Leaving Legacies (a college textbook) and Remember the First Ladies: America's History-Making Women.
 In addition to numerous op-eds her published works include: Southern First Ladies: Culture and Place in White House History (2020), Chapter 18, "Laura Bush: Texan by Nature"; A Companion to First Ladies (2016), Chapter 38: Laura Welch Bush: Strength and Serenity in Turbulent Times; The First Ladies - White House History - The Quarterly Journal of the White House Historical Association (Spring 2017), Number 45, "The Office of First Lady: Managing Public Duties, Private Lives, and Changing Expectations."
 For more information on McBride's work please